razorpay/blade/packages/blade/src/components/Toast/_decisions/decisions.md

 ```

 - Q. In design we are restricting the Toast position to be bottom-left.
 In that case should we also do the same or should we allow all the positions & set the default to bottom-left?
 (If we allow all the positions, we will have to add some additional logic to handle stacking/animation of toasts coming from top instead of bottom)

+- Q. Should we keep the ToastContainer inside BladeProvider?

+The problem is if we keep it inside BladeProvider, given our new light/dark mode setup where consumers will need to nest BladeProviders it would cause ToastContainer to render [multiple times](https://github.com/razorpay/blade/pull/1990#discussion_r1470796627).